KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Sam also shared with me his preferred, alternative explanation of idempotency: desired state (it runs if it needs to make changes, but doesn't if it doesn't need to make changes)

 Working in a database and caching space, Valkey is near-and-dear to my heart.
-I had the chance to connect with Jen Madriaga of AWS who works closely with Valkey Team.
+At the AWS Booth, I had the chance to connect with Jen Madriaga who works closely with Valkey Team.
+AWS has played a major role in the creation of Valkey and its donation to the Linux Foundation.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>